Skip to main content

 User Svc

-The user service is at the heart of Singulatron, managing users, tokens, organizations, permissions and more.
-Each service and human on the Singulatron network has an account in the User Svc.
+The user service is at the heart of Superplatform, managing users, tokens, organizations, permissions and more.
+Each service and human on the Superplatform network has an account in the User Svc.

 This page is a high level overview of the User Svc.
 For more details, please see the User Svc API documentation.